 Barring the above circumstances, students are expected to be in attendance IN PERSON daily and to be on time.
 Online participation is reserved for COVID-19 related circumstances, or other health situations discussed with me.
-You MUST communicate with me prior to the start of class if online attendance is necessary.

 SOTD ATTENDANCE POLICY:

 For classes that meet two times a week: